-The problem comes when you start to enjoy the process of working and creating content online and decide to turn your hobby into a full-time business and start spending more time growing traffic to your website.
+The problem comes when you start to enjoy the process of working and creating content online.
+You decide to turn your hobby into a full-time business and start spending more time growing traffic to your website.

-It would be such a shame if all that work you put in was created with that free subdomain linked to your hosting company because at the time it was free and you didn’t worry so much about it, now has become a huge risk.
+It would be such a shame if all that work you put in was created with that free subdomain linked to your hosting company.
+At the time it was free and you didn’t worry so much about it, but now has become a huge risk.

-Under no circumstance do you want to find yourself in this scenario, where there is absolutely nothing you would be able to do about it except start all over from scratch, only the next time to hopefully make a decision not driven by saving money.
+Under no circumstance do you want to find yourself in this scenario.
+There is absolutely nothing you would be able to do about it except start all over from scratch, only the next time to hopefully make a decision not driven by saving money.

-1.That you don’t have to have a domain to start a website however it’s not something I would advise.
+1.You don’t have to have own a domain to start a website however it’s not advisable.

-3.Last but not least, the most important lesson is to make good and clear decisions from the start to avoid complications later on that are irreversible.
+3.Last but not least, the most important lesson.
+Make good and clear decisions from the start to avoid complications later on that are irreversible.

 - Low Organic Traffic: How To Increase It & Use It Effectively